Who we are

 Dave Owens - founder and trustee, with his grandson

-With the idea of improving children's lives through good parenting, I started looking into what was in place to support parents during the early years when they are just figuring out how to be parents.
+Having gone into the research, I started looking into what support was available to parents during the early years when they are trying figure out how to be parents.
 I met with service providers in Ngāmotu/New Plymouth, where I live.
-Then I went to Te Whanganui-a-Tara/Wellington and I met with the chief executives of the national service providers as well as government agencies.
+I went to Te Whanganui-a-Tara/Wellington and I met with the chief executives of the national service providers there, as well as the government agencies.
 There were always three things in common in these meetings.
-One was that I was the only male.
+One was that I was always the only male.
 The second was that they all acknowledged they had very few dads using their services.
-And third, these organisations could fulfil all of their contracts by engaging with mothers without engaging with fathers at all.
+And third - and generally left unspoken - was that they could fulfil all of their contract obligations without engaging with fathers at all.
+While there was often good will towards dads, they were never prioritised.
+Service providers had enough to do dealing with mums - and they had no idea about how to engage dads with very young children.

-That no one was looking at fathers seemed to me to be a gaping hole.
-If the research concludes that children do better by having a nurturing father, surely the partners of mothers should be actively including in these services!
+If research concludes that children do better by having a nurturing father, surely the partners of mothers should be actively including in these services!
 A significant part of Great Fathers Mana Matua's work is about creating resources that help service providers to engage with the men who are either fathers or in fathering roles with young children.

 Great Fathers Mana Matua is also personal.
 My stepdaughter, Sonya, had been an unwanted baby.
 Her first nine-months was spent with her mother and father in a rocky and violent relationship.
-As a baby Sonya would have been present when her mother was assaulted by her father.
+As a baby, Sonya would have been present when her mother was assaulted by her father - whom she eventually left.
 Research now tells us that Sonya would have carried the terror of these assaults into her developing brain.
-She had been too young to have conscious memories of them, but these earliest experiences developed into mental illness.
+She had been too young to have conscious memories of them, but these earliest experiences shaped her brain and developed into mental illness.

 As an inexperienced step-dad to Sonya, I knew nothing about parenting or young children's emotional needs.
 Years later, I believe that the biggest difference between Sonya and her well-adjusted younger sister was that Sonya did not have a secure attachment to her mother, or to me.
 I had an emotional bond to her sister that had been automatic for me by being at the birth and caring for her as an infant.
 Life is complex and linking cause and effect is never conclusive.
 But considering what we now know about the effects of adverse childhood experiences and lack of secure attachment, I am convinced that Sonya’s suicide was related to her early life trauma.
 Great Fathers Mana Matua is dedicated to Sonya Peg Owens, 1975-1997.